New federal nursing home commission met privately for weeks before delivering draft recommendations to the government

 The group’s 25 appointed members were tasked in part with enhancing strategies for infection control and strengthening protocols to identify covid-19 in nursing homes and mitigate its spread.
 The group began meeting privately in June, with commission members required to sign nondisclosure agreements to prevent details about discussions from becoming public.

-Among the commission’s members: Neil Pruitt, chief executive of the long-term healthcare company PruittHealth and the past chair of the board of governors for the American Health Care Association, the powerful industry group that represents more than 14,000 long-term care providers.
+Among the commission’s members: Neil Pruitt, chief executive of the long-term health-care company PruittHealth and the past chair of the board of governors for the American Health Care Association, the powerful industry group that represents more than 14,000 long-term care providers.
 Also on the commission: Roya Agahi, the chief nursing officer of CareRite Centers, which runs nursing homes in multiple states, and Jeannee Parker Martin, the president and CEO of LeadingAge California, an industry group that represents nonprofit providers.

 About 800 people applied to be part of the commission, according to the group.
 One was Toby Edelman, senior policy attorney with the nonprofit Center for Medicare Advocacy.
 Edelman, who was not selected, has focused on nursing home reform since the 1970s.